-FOUR TIMES 10 IN RUTHERGLEN
+UR TIMES 10 IN RUTHERGLEN

-An Ruadh-Ghleann (Rutherglen) celebrated 10 years working at the pub as the pub celebrated its 10th birthday.
+Four team members at An Ruadh-Ghleann (Rutherglen) celebrated 10 years working at the pub as the pub celebrated its 10th birthday.

 Pub manager Kathleen Scouller, kitchen manager Steven Fountain and cleaners Alison McKeown and Bernie Foyer have, among them, notched up 40 years' service at the pub.